 Want to find out more?
 Email us on firstname.lastname@example.org

-Please note that all events are for 18-25 year olds only.
+Please note that all events are designed for18-30 year olds.

 To stay updated on IMMA25's upcoming events subscribe to our mailing list at email@example.com

 Follow the #IMMA25 hashtag on Twitter and Instagram.

 We’re back!
 The IMMA25 programme is now offering the opportunity for 12 new participants to come and join us in 2018.

 IMMA25 is an exciting multi-disciplinary arts collective for anyone aged 18-30 years old who is interested in the visual arts.
 The aim is to create a space for artistic exploration through specialist tours, workshops, discussions, collaborative projects, and an array of social events.
 It’s particularly of interest to anyone who wants to develop arts programming skills through delivering exciting events in conjunction with IMMA.

 We are looking for participants to join the core IMMA25 delivery team who have a keen interest in the arts, a variety of skill sets, and would like to work collaboratively to make the 2018 IMMA25 programme truly extraordinary.

 The deadline for applications is 5pm on Friday 23 February and all applicants must be available for phone/skype interview on the 8, 9 or 13 of March 2018.

 For a more detailed description about what’s involved and an application form, please download the information sheet here.